 Jeong never truly gave up his dream though.
 While in med school he began doing stand up and taking acting classes at night.
-While training for his residency in internal medicine in New Orleans, Ken won the “Big Easy Laff-Off”, a local New Orleans comedy competition that was judged by late NBC president Brandon Tartikoff and Improv comedy club founder Budd Friedman, who both encouraged Ken to move to L.A to pursue comedy and acting.
-Shortly thereafter, Ken Jeong moved to L.A working as a full-time physician and did stand up and acting auditions at night.
+While training for his residency in internal medicine in New Orleans, Ken won the “Big Easy Laff-Off”, a local New Orleans comedy competition that was judged by late NBC president Brandon Tartikoff and Improv comedy club founder Budd Friedman, who both encouraged Ken to move to L.A. to pursue comedy and acting.
+Shortly thereafter, Ken Jeong moved to L.A., working as a full-time physician and doing stand up and acting auditions at night.
 He was a doctor by day and comedian by night.
 He tried to keep his nighttime activities a secret until patients began recognizing him from his television spot on BET COMIC VIEW.
 Eventually, Ken was forced to chose one career path over the other when he received a part in the Judd Apatow movie Knocked Up.
 The movie launched Ken’s acting career to the next level and would get him a role in the very successful Hangover franchise.
 Despite all this success, Ken was still afraid to commit to acting.
-The doubt and fear that his parents had given him about seriously pursuing acting had become deeply ingrained in him.
+The doubts and fears that his parents had given him about seriously pursuing acting were deeply ingrained in him.
 Jeong’s wife, who is also a doctor, eventually convinced him to quit medicine and commit fully to acting.

 2. Hill Harper